 If you need to share videos with clients and colleagues, you want to be able to do it quickly, easily, and securely.
 Thankfully, a video hosting platform like Spotlightr enables you to do exactly that.

 Nobody can see your videos unless you personally publish your own content.
+With your videos uploaded, sharing them securely is as easy as sending a link like this example:

 How can I prevent people from stealing my videos, downloading or sharing my content without my permission?